Important Considerations in Selecting a Torque Sensor

 so now we move onto Torque Sensors.
 Before we do though, we shall emphasize that you need to take the proper steps to qualify the right company.
 It is very important to find a sensor provider that has the experience to support your needs and the know-how to provide the optimized solution.
 Find out if the company has worked with similar applications in the past.
 If it is a completely new application in which there is no precedence, select a company that is known for taking on these new challenges and would be able to work with you every step of the way from design to manufacturing and implementation.
 If you require a nonstandard product, keep in mind that your expected delivery time and cost will be based on the complexity of the requirement.

-Understanding your application and defining your requirements are a crucial part of this procedure.
+Understanding your application and defining your requirements are a crucial part of torque sensor sizing.
+What is reaction torque and how to measure motor torque using reaction torque sensor?
 After you’ve clearly defined your application, define what it is you want to measure, control or monitor.
 Do you want to measure torque?
 Meaning, do you want to convert a torsional mechanical input into an electrical output signal?
 Application examples include:

 - Tool dulling indicator

 - Monitoring mixer torque to meet required viscosity

 - Integrated servomotor or stepping motor for further automation, feed back control and verifying regulated torque in frictionless bearings and long guide wires in medical application